acdh-oeaw/fundament/README.md

 - Go into the dist/ directory and copy the fundament directory into your project.
 - Use the HTML file under examples/example.html as a starting point and extend it with your content and elements.

+## Source files
+### JS
+JavaScript source files can be found under src/js and these files are bundled and minified in the following order:
+/assets/bootstrap.bundle.js
+/assets/isotope.pkgd.min.js
+/assets/feather.min.js
+/assets/skip-link-focus-fix.js
+/assets/anchor.min.js
+theme.js

+### CSS
+SASS files, partials and assets for compiling the fundament.css file can be found under src/sass

 ## What's included

 ```